Protecting our water quality

 • Condition of riparian vegetation.

-Evidence of such monitoring consistently shows the benefits of well-managed plantation forests to stream water quality, especially when compared to streams that cross farmland.
+Evidence of such monitoring consistently shows the benefits of well-managed plantation forests to stream water quality, especially when compared to streams that cross other land uses.
+Some of City Forests’ plantations form part of Dunedin’s water catchment network, including Flagstaff and Ross Creek forests, putting further need on ensuring water leaving the estate is of high quality.

-Currently, active water sampling points are established in significant waterways.
-In 2023, 12 of these have been measured according to our monitoring protocols.
-The water quality was consistently good or excellent as usual.
-Water points with rocky streambeds show high numbers of indicator invertebrates which designate good stream health.
-Water monitoring for species presence is also done prior to harvesting areas where significant waterways exist.
+Active water sampling points are currently established in a number of significant waterways across the estate.
+In 2024, nineteen of these have been measured according to our monitoring protocols.
+The water quality at these sampling points consistently rated highly.
+Water points with rocky streambeds show the presence of indicator invertebrate species which designate good stream health.
+Water monitoring for fish species presence is also done prior to harvesting areas where significant waterways exist.
 This information impacts potential harvesting timeframes as harvesting must avoid fish spawning season in the case of some species.
 This information also contributes towards continually updating the national freshwater species database.

-Water quality from our thousands of hectares of planted forest consistently remains virtually indistinguishable to that coming from natural forests.
-In more than thirteen years of routine water quality measurements to August 2023, there has been no evidence of any significant deterioration in water quality in monitored waterways.
+Water originating from our thousands of hectares of planted forest is a valuable local resource for both people and flora and fauna.
+In more than eighteen years of routine water quality measurements to 2024, there has been no evidence of significant deterioration in water quality in monitored waterways.